redlibrarian/redlibrarian.github.io/_posts/2016-08-06-libraries-dual-power-part-ii.markdown

 >It should be understood that under the current system of representative
 >government, the political parties can never accomplish any of these
->things, by they can talk about them, they can make them thinkable and
+>things, but they can talk about them, they can make them thinkable and
->conceivable once agian, they can plat the seeds and rekindle the
+>conceivable once agian, they can plant the seeds and rekindle the
 >possibility of imagining future praxis - and they can reestablish these
 >themes in their legitimate place in the public sphere.